pathtofile/Sealighter/docs/CONFIGURATION.md

 ### keywords_any
 Only report on Events that has these at least some of these keyword flags.
 See [Scenarios](SCENARIOS.md) for examples on finding information on a provider's kywords.

-Whilst you can also use filters to filter based on keywords (fileters explainer later), the `keywords_any` filtering happens in the Kernel, instead of in userland inside EMon, and is therefore much more efficient to filter.
+Whilst you can also use filters to filter based on keywords (fileters explainer later), the `keywords_any` filtering happens in the Kernel, instead of in userland inside Sealighter, and is therefore much more efficient to filter.

 It is advices to `keywords_any` as much as possible to ensure you don't drop any events.